 Street subway stations for just £5.70 per day, or £0.60 for 30mins when paying by smartcard.
-If you've not got it already, get the Ringo app to make on-street parking super-easy to pay for and to avoid having to keep a pocket full of change.
-TAXIS Taxis are great, and Glasgow has a reputation for very reasonably-priced taxis unlike most major cities.
+If you've not got it already, get the RingGo app to make on-street parking super-easy to pay for and to avoid having to keep a pocket full of change.
+TAXIS Taxis are great, and Glasgow has a reputation for very reasonably-priced taxis, unlike most major cities.
 Glasgow taxi drivers are a friendly bunch, they probably have the best knowledge of the city of anyone you'll meet, so be nice and you might learn something new!
 Black cabs can be summoned via the Gett app, flagged on the street (if they've got their light on) or found at one of the many ranks around the city.
 Private hire cars are cheaper, but can't be flagged or booked to a public place in advance, but many supermarkets have a direct line phone to them which lets you know it will be a trusted driver.
 Uber is pretty well established in Glasgow but still doesn't have the number of drivers other major cities in the UK see, meaning surge pricing is common, so be sure to check estimated pricing before confirming.
+If you are out at night and feel unsafe, but have no money on you to get home, then you can call 0141 429 7070 (Glasgow Taxis) and quote the codes 'Get Home Safe' and 'GU1'.
+Always be sure to check that the registration on the car matches the one you have received in your message from Glasgow Taxis.
+Once you arrive home, sign the driver's receipt and hand over your student card as payment.
+However, if you do not have your student card on you then inform the operator on the line to contact the University Gatehouse (0141 330 4282) and they will confirm your student status.
+Wait 24 hours and come and collect your student card from the SRC Welcome Point and pay for your taxi fare.
 TRANSPORT GETTING AWAY

-COVID-19 Notice: At time of writing (July 2020) certain international flights are still in operation, however be prepared for these to change if the pandemic worsens, and also be aware that you may have to quarantine for 14 days upon returning to the UK should you go abroad.
+COVID-19 Notice: At time of writing (July 2021) certain international flights are still in operation, however make yourself aware of the latest guidance from the UK & Scottish Government about which countries are on the 'green list' and be aware that you may have to quarantine upon arrival or upon returning to the country.